mikke89/RmlUiDoc/pages/rcss/visual_formatting_model_details.md

 Inherited: | yes
 Percentages: | relative to the the font size of the element itself

-This property determines the minimal height of the element's inline boxes.
+This property determines the *minimal* height of line boxes within the element.

 Values for this property have the following meanings: